mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 In this case, each controller action performs a specific function, the router maps each incoming request to these actions and the code is easily maintainable, well-structured and won't become jumbled over time.
 To achieve this however, we need to change a couple of things.

 First off, we need to interfere with the incoming `conn` before it hits the router so it will match our new routes.
-This is because the webhook callback url is usually always the same and doesn't depend on what event triggered it e.g., `"myapp.com/webhook"`.
+This is because the webhook callback url is always the same and doesn't depend on what event triggered it e.g., `"my_app_url/webhook"`.
 You would think we could create a plug for this and simply add it to a custom pipeline for the routes.
 The problem with this, is the router will invoke the pipeline **after** it matches a route.
 Therefore, we cannot modify the `conn`'s path in this pipeline and expect it to match our `add`, `subtract`, `multiply` or `divide` routes.
 If we want our new routes to match, we need to intercept the `conn` in a plug called in the endpoint.
 The endpoint handles starting the web server and transforming requests through several defined plugs before calling the router.

 Let's add a plug called `MyApp.WebhookShunt` to the endpoint, just before the router.